The Green-Wood Cemetery 40.658° N -73.9941° W

 Programs Overview

 Green-Wood school programs take place at the Cemetery and are led by experienced Green-Wood educators.
 Programs include discussion, inquiry-based exploration, and/or a hands-on component.
-All programs are tailored to specific grade levels and support a variety of DOE and other curriculum-based standards.
-We conduct walking programs and ones using our historical trolley.
+Green-Wood's school programs support a variety of DOE and other curriculum-based standards.

 Prices: